gbritoda/REST_api_demo_tester/README.md

   * Random names will be random floats and integers

 #### DELETE invalid id format
+* Tries deleting 100 non existing ids and checks if they are rejected
-* Tries deleting 100 invalid ids at random and checks they are rejected
+* Tries deleting 100 invalid ids at random and checks if they are rejected
   * Random ids will be random characters of random length

 #### Test Blog post GET